 Woolfe Jewellery opened for business in 1988.
 In 2002 John Woolfe was commissioned by the Tower of London to create a necklace and earring set to celebrate the Golden Jubilee of Her Majesty the Queen.
 This set is displayed in the Jewel House of the Tower of London.

-We have established our reputation as both the premier destination for diamond and coloured stone jewellery, as well as for bespoke pieces, both in our local Milton Keynes area and across the country.
+We have established our reputation as both the premier destination for diamond and coloured stone jewellery, as well as for bespoke pieces, both in our local Bedfordshire and Milton Keynes area and across the country.

 Our founder John Woolfe

 I used to work in ceramics, I had my own company designing and producing plant pots and vases for garden centres and florists, which were made in a factory in Stoke-on-Trent.
 It was a successful business, but hard physical work.
 I used to sell to most of the best garden centres and florists in the country.
 In the manufacturing process there were inevitably some pieces which were seconds.
 We used to destroy the worst pieces, but some were almost perfect and too good to destroy, so occasionally I would book a stand in a marquee at a county show and I used to sell them there.

 I will never forget one day I was at the New Forest Show in Brockenhurst.
 I had had a really good first day and sold nearly every piece.
 Towards the end of the day a man came around looking at everything in the marquee.
 He said, “What are you doing?
 You've hired this space with two big tressle tables and you aren’t selling anything.”
 I explained that I had done really well that day and sold just about everything.
 “Oh” he said, “You should be in the jewellery business!”, I said I’d think about it overnight and I decided to take a chance.